-The easiest way to do this is to ask questions regarding work from home during the annual interview or even to organize specific interviews dedicate to remote work only.
+The easiest way to do this is to ask questions regarding work-from-home during the annual interview or even to organize specific interviews dedicate to remote work only.

-You may also consider anonymous sending out surveys to the team every month or organizing informal events to collect feedback.
+You may also consider sending out anonymous surveys to the team every month or organizing informal events to collect feedback.